 Hebrew Placement Exam

 All students new to Georgetown’s Hebrew program are required to take a Hebrew Placement Exam in order to enable instructors to place them in the appropriate course, or if applicable, to refer them to the Hebrew Proficiency Exam.
-The Fall 2019 Placement Exams will occur on August 26 from 11:30AM to 1:45PM, location ICC 207A, and on August 27 from 10:30AM to 1:30PM, location ICC 213.
-Interested students may email Professor Orr (email@example.com) for alternate dates which are conditional upon available resources.
 No materials are allowed in the exam room.
-The exam begins with beginning level Hebrew and progresses through Intermediate Hebrew to Advanced Hebrew.
-It may take anywhere from 30 minutes to 2 hours, depending on the level of the student.
+The written exam begins with beginning level Hebrew and progresses through Intermediate Hebrew to Advanced Hebrew.
+It may take anywhere from from 30 minutes to 2 hours, depending on the level of the student.
+Students interested in the Spring 2020 placement exam may email Professor Orr (firstname.lastname@example.org).

 Proficiency Exam Information